Upper Rissington

 Upper Rissington is a village and civil parish in the Cotswold district of Gloucestershire, England.
 It is located about two-and-a-half miles east of Bourton-on-the-Water and is one of the highest villages in the Cotswolds at an elevation of 275 m.

-The village is on the former site of the Central Flying School and the airfield is still the active RAF site of RAF Little Rissington.
+It is a recent settlement, with much of its original housing built after 1945 as officers' quarters for the adjacent RAF Little Rissington, an active airfield.
+The housing was sold off by the Ministry of Defence in 1996, with further housing built since then.
+Several buildings of architectural interest, including the Station Headquarters and the Officers' Mess, have been retained and converted into housing.